Crappie

 Live from the river network.
 Pulled at page load — refresh for the latest.

-Prime water-temp window for Crappie is 55–72°F. 7 rivers are sitting in the window — fishable on multiple options today.
+Prime water-temp window for Crappie is 55–72°F. 14 rivers are in the window — across-the-board prime conditions for Crappie.

 Rivers in Crappie's prime water-temp window today